 To purchase, choose Purchase... from the DropDMG menu.
-You can use the Instant Purchase... button to enter your billing information from within DropDMG or use the Buy via eSellerate... or Buy via Kagi... button to enter it from your Web browser.
+You can use the Instant Purchase... button to enter your billing information from within DropDMG or use the Web Purchase... button to enter it from your Web browser.

 Soon after paying, you'll receive an e-mail with your serial number.
-Enter the name and serial number from the e-mail into the Purchase window and click Personalize to personalize your copy of DropDMG.
+If you used Instant Purchase..., you're done.
+If you used Web Purchase..., enter the name and serial number from the e-mail into the Purchase window and click Personalize.
 If you need to re-install DropDMG, you can simply re-enter your name and serial number and click Personalize; there's no need to purchase again.